I Support The Girls Programs

-In April 2016, ISTG was officially incorporated as a nonprofit and its grassroots efforts continued to spread throughout the country and the world.
-Affiliate Directors started programs in their local communities.
-Each affiliate utilizes individual regional knowledge to determine the best donation points and collection methods to serve their unique community.
+Starting with Indianapolis in January 2016, Affiliate Directors began replicating what Dana had done in Maryland.
+Each Affiliate Director utilizes individual regional knowledge to determine the best donation points and collection methods to serve their unique community.

 In order to become an affiliate, the volunteer must undergo a vetting process to ensure that the position is a good fit.
-Due to the local nature of the work, each affiliate works uniquely.
+Due to the local nature of the work, each Affiliate runs their program in the way that works best for them.
 ‘Collect locally, donate locally’ is the driving methodology behind The Affiliate Network.
 Since people approach ISTG and not the other way around, the result is a strong, dedicated legion of people working independently towards a common goal.
-ISTG donates nationally and internationally to organizations that serve women in hard situations, thereby allowing resources to be re-allocated to other areas.
+ISTG donates nationally and internationally to organizations that serve women in hard situations.

-In the last three years, ISTG has received donations from all 50 states, and more than 25 countries.
-In addition to the more than 3 million bras, underwear, and menstrual hygiene products donated, ISTG has donated over 425,000 toiletries including soaps, shampoos, etc. around the country.
+In the last six years, ISTG has received donations from all 50 states and more than 25 countries.
+In addition to the more than 14 million bras, underwear, and menstrual hygiene products donated, ISTG has donated over 1.6 million toiletries and other items including soaps, shampoos, socks, slippers, etc. around the country.

 Disaster Relief Program

 Individuals, organizations, and even the federal government have requested that ISTG send aid to areas affected by flooding, fires, and other disasters that require sudden evacuation.
-Flooding in Baton Rouge, Hurricanes Harvey, Irma, Maria, Florence, and Matthew, the Gatlinburg wildfires in Tennessee, and the devastating 2018 wild fires in California have all necessitated immediate response with large quantities of product.
-Hygiene products and bras are rarely on the mind when one is racing to collect treasured items on the way out the door, but are still just as necessary in the aftermath.
+Flooding in Baton Rouge, Hurricanes Harvey, Irma, Maria, Florence, and Matthew, the Gatlinburg wildfires in Tennessee, and the devastating 2018 wildfires in California have all necessitated immediate response with large quantities of product.
+Menstrual hygiene products and bras are rarely on the mind when one is racing to collect treasured items on the way out the door, but are still just as necessary in the aftermath.
 ISTG’s unique structure allows for a rapid response, which many disaster relief organizations are unable to do.
-Over 350,000 products have been distributed.
+Over 600,000 products have been distributed.

-ISTG has expanded our Disaster Response Program to make it more nimble, and ensure a constant stock of supplies.
+ISTG has expanded its Disaster Response Program to make it more nimble and ensure a constant stock of supplies.
 With a warehouse storing ample supplies, we can provide higher levels of instant support in the case of a disaster and sudden homelessness.